Why Become A Member Of The OSA?

 The cultural heritage of Ontario is entwined with the OSA in the founding of such institutions as the Art Gallery of Ontario and the Ontario College of Art and Design.
 Throughout the years, OSA members have been interested in preserving the landscapes of their inspiration.
 Art historian Robert Stacey, wrote, ” Perhaps the OSA’s single most significant ecological intervention was its crusade to prevent Ontario’s scenic LaCloche Range from despoliation by uncontrolled mining and lumbering.”
 Assisted by these efforts, Killarney, with it’s O.S.A.
 Lake, was designated a provincial park in 1964.

 This history alone should inspire an artist to become a member of this organization.
-But there are more practical considerations as well: having opportunities to exhibit, getting to know other accomplished artists and having a community in which to gather and work, to share ideas and information.
+But there are more practical considerations as well: having opportunities to exhibit, getting to know other accomplished artists and having a community in which to gather and work, to share ideas and information, education and marketing like our 10 part OSA Marketing Workshop Series.

 The richness of this organization is fully realized when you sit on the board and become involved.
 It’s then that you feel the cloak of history cover you and inspire you.’